MandlaLee/thethrivegeneration/senai/readme.txt

 DO NOT REMOVE THIS FOLDER or this txt after using the assets assigned to you. hey senai. i'll use this folder to upload documentss, images or zips i want you to integrate into the website.
+You can delete or move the assigned assets to where you want them permanently, only keep the folder and the txt behind.